-- To copy the Line Ringing settings (as well as other system settings) to other extensions, you can use Copy Settings (#399). - Users automatically receive Caller ID information for calls that audibly alert at the extension: - For lines or pools set to Immediate Ring, Caller ID information is displayed after the first ring. - For lines or pools set to Delayed Ring, Caller ID information is displayed as soon as the call begins audibly alerting. - For lines or pools set to No Ring, no Caller ID information is displayed.
+- To copy the Line Ringing settings (as well as other system settings) to other extensions, you can use Copy Settings (#399). - If a line is set to No Ring, Call Screening (F25) cannot be used. - Users automatically receive Caller ID information for calls that audibly alert at the extension: - For lines or pools set to Immediate Ring, Caller ID information is displayed after the first ring. - For lines or pools set to Delayed Ring, Caller ID information is displayed as soon as the call begins audibly alerting. - For lines or pools set to No Ring, no Caller ID information is displayed.